MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml/packagehelp/categoricalHash.md

  ### `invertHash`
  An integer specifying the limit on the number of keys  that can be used to generate the slot name. `0` means no invert  hashing; `-1` means no limit.
 While a zero value gives better  performance, a non-zero value is needed to get meaningful coefficent names.
+The default value is `0`.